Ali1Assalem/Pharamcists-Order-App-and-Managment-Medicine-Stores-App/README.md

 run Apache
 run MySQL
-Make sure you import database Sql file 'paharmacy DB.sql' in PhpMyAdmin Go to [@Firebase](https://firebase.google.com/) to create project and download your 'google-services.json' then add this file to android project in app file.
+Make sure you import database Sql file 'paharmacy DB.sql' in PhpMyAdmin [Go to Firebase](https://firebase.google.com/) to create project and download your 'google-services.json' then add this file to android project in app file.
 ```
 And Start Laravel server